-To ensure that your agent acts in ways that reflect your personal wishes, your medical power of attorney can be customized to limit the extent of their decision making authority.
+To ensure that your agent acts in ways that reflect your wishes, your Medical POA can be customized to limit the extent of their decision-making authority.

 Can you limit your agent’s powers?

-For example, if you do not want any medically administered feeding intervention during your treatment, you should specify so in your medical power of attorney.
-In the absence of such instructions, your agent can make any healthcare decision that they feel acts in your best interest.
+For example, if you do not want any medically administered feeding intervention during your treatment, you should specify so in your MPOA.
+In the absence of such instructions, your agent can make any healthcare decision they feel acts in your best interest.

 What is your agent legally unable to do?